johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 {{< /highlight >}}

-And code that depended on the old version of the function still works with the new:
+And code that depended on the old version of the function would not need to be modified:

 {{< highlight java "linenos=false" >}}